 Don’t Stop Believin', Glee

-2009 was a different time, before COVID, before Netflix and when Twitter had roughly a fifth of the users it has now.
-In those hazy days Ryan Murphy wrote the pilot for a show about a plucky group of outcast musical theatre enthusiasts who were members of the Glee Club.
+2009 was a different time, before COVID, before Netflix was internationally known, and when Twitter had roughly a fifth of the users it has now.
+In those hazy days, Ryan Murphy wrote the pilot for a show about a plucky group of outcast musical theatre enthusiasts who were members of a Glee Club.

-To finish off the pilot episode viewers watched Rachel, Kurt, Mercedes and the gang as they sang a rendition of ‘Don’t Stop Believin'' to a nearly empty auditorium.
+To finish off the pilot episode viewers watched Rachel, Kurt, Mercedes and the gang as they sang a rendition of Journey's ‘Don’t Stop Believin' to a nearly empty auditorium.

-In the following months the Journey track, which had already been in the US Top 10 after playing on reality TV show ‘Laguna Beach,’ was back in the charts again.
-The ‘Glee’ cover was propelled to #4 in the US Charts (four places higher than Journey’s version) and every ‘Glee’ fan has been humming it ever since.
+The ‘Glee’ cover version was propelled to no. 4 in the US Charts (four places higher than Journey’s version) and every ‘Glee’ fan has been humming it ever since.